springernature/scigraph/2017/hackday-2017-06-23/HACK-DAY-PREP.md

 * [Sample Apps](examples/apps)

-## Think of some Hacking Ideas
+## Think of some hacking Ideas

-Here're some examples:
+Here are some examples:

 * What topics are newly emerging in sustainable cities research?
 What is attracting the most attention?
 * Who is putting money into work on cities?